Ola-Youssef/DevOps-DEPI-Final-project/README.md

 This repository is meant to be used as a challenge for DevOps candidates at Tradebyte.

-You should fork/clone this repository to use as a basis for the challenge.
+You should fork/clone this repository to use as a basis for the challenge

 ## The challenge